layumi/reler-lab.github.io-2/_people/tingyu_wang.md

 <i class="fa fa-envelope-o"></i> `wongtyu@foxmail.com`

-Tingyu Wang is currently a visiting student at University of Technology Sydney from Hangzhou Dianzi University.
+Tingyu Wang was a visiting student at University of Technology Sydney from Hangzhou Dianzi University.